The Remarkable Antioxidant That Can Help Treat 6 Mental Illnesses

 Over the past 30 years, high doses of NAC have been used in emergency rooms to combat acetaminophen (Tylenol) toxicity (1, 2).

-But there is also an overwhelming amount of evidence showing that NAC can help treat a number of neurological and psychiatric disorders, and it has personally played a huge role in my recovery from mental illness and post-concussion syndrome
+But there is also an overwhelming amount of evidence showing that NAC can help treat a number of neurological and psychiatric disorders, and it helped me years ago when I was trying to recover from mental illness and post-concussion syndrome

 A systematic review of all of the evidence suggests that NAC is effective at treating the following conditions (4, 6, 18, 19):